 As the Dark Lord questioned the blond man almost severely about the elements of the wand, a blond boy stared up, his face painted with fright as he looked at the rather ghastly sight that was suspended above the table.
 Her eyes, glazed over and wide with fear stared back at the blond boy, almost as if she were pleading for help.
 The blond boy was unwilling, unable to help, but it didn't stop him from feeling an unfamiliar pang in his heart.
 The others around the table were doing well in ignoring the sight that had greeted them when they walked in the room, but the blond boy couldn't help but staring.

 "Do you recognize our guest?"

 The boy's eyes darted away from the woman, but he saw that the Dark Lord's attention was focused on the stoic man.

 The woman opened her mouth, trying to rasp words out to the man, but barely any sound came out.

 Eyes turned to the stoic man who kept his eyes on the woman.
 "Yes."
 His gaze was unwavering and his eyes unsympathetic.

 "For those of you who don't now, we are joined here tonight by Charity Burbage, a Professor at Hogwarts School of Witchcraft and Wizardry."
 Said the Dark Lord.

 There were jeers of recognition from around the room.

-No one moved, no one spoke as everyone seemed to be well aware of the quite rage and contempt that had entered the snake-like man's voice.
+No one moved, no one spoke as everyone seemed to be well aware of the quite rage and contempt that had entered the Dark Lord's voice.
 Only the long haired man seemed to be smiling more widely now, almost as if in anticipation of what would happen next.

 "Dinner, Nagini."
 Voldermort called softly.